diegoesp/ladri/README.md

 * Show frames per second onscreen using frames_per_second.js
 * Scale your game to any resolution using screen_scaler.js
 * Animate both using a timer and requestAnimationFrame depending on your convenience

+## How to use

+Just add it as a submodule or a subtree (subtree should be enough) to your src folder

 ## Implementation references